Dear friends in Christ:

 Thank you for understanding that the primary focus of a Funeral Liturgy, like in all Masses, is about Jesus Christ, the Resurrection, the Eucharist and God’s Loving Mercy on all of us sinner, it is the promise for those who have died in his Grace.

 If any military honors will be taking place at the cemetery, it is necessary to coordinate this celebration with the Funeral Director.

 If the casket comes to the Church draped in a flag, the flag is to be removed before the liturgy begins and then placed back over the coffin after the pall has been removed at the end of the liturgy.

 Offering the Bread and Wine at Mass

-- Memorial Mass (NO body / ashes present) Service: $250
+- Memorial Mass Service (without body or ashes present): $250

 As a norm, St. Raymond Catholic Church only performs services for members of the parish or those living within the jurisdiction of the Church; however, everyone is always welcomed at St. Raymond’s Church.